pgmoneta/pgmoneta/doc/DEVELOPERS.md

 dnf install postgresql-server
 ```

-for Fedora 38, this will install PostgreSQL 15
+, this will install PostgreSQL 15.

 ## Install pgmoneta